UnderGrounder96/Database-Simulation/README.md

 Prerequisites
 ---------------
+*MySQL in some machines may require sudo, this is the main reason why program may require it.
 **After installing, it is very important to fully test the program using the test.py, before first use.

 In order to use the Python program it is highly necessary to have an *internet connection* and install: